George H. W. Bush Presidential Library and Museum: Renovations and expansion

 On April 23, 2007, the permanent exhibit closed for complete renovation (though the temporary exhibit gallery remained open, hosting the popular "Traveling White House in Miniature" exhibit).
 The museum reopened November 10, 2007, with a ceremony during which the former president arrived via parachute jump.
 The permanent exhibit now features (like many other presidential libraries), a replica of the Oval Office; unlike those other presidential libraries, visitors are able to fully enter the replica, sit behind the president's desk, and have a souvenir photo taken.

 On November 8, 2019, the Union Pacific Railroad donated its EMD SD70ACe locomotive #4141 to the library, where it will be on permanent display in the pavilion.
-The exhibit was expected to open in 2020 but is now expected to open in 2024.
-It will be placed between the library and the Annenberg Presidential Conference Center.
-Unveiled on October 18, 2005 in honor of Bush, it remained in active service until 2009, and later was brought back to participate in Bush's funeral train on December 6, 2018.
+The exhibit opened in 2024 and is placed between the library and the Annenberg Presidential Conference Center.
+Unveiled on October 18, 2005, in honor of Bush, it remained in active service until 2009, and later was brought back to participate in Bush's funeral train on December 6, 2018.
 It subsequently remained in active service following the funeral until its last run between November 8 and November 9, as part of the Union Pacific 4014 Southwest Tour, in which the plans for the display were unveiled.
 4141 returned to the presidential library on March 12, 2021.

 In addition to UP 4141, the Bush Foundation is also seeking to have a retired Boeing VC-25A and a Sikorsky UH-60 Black Hawk displayed on the library grounds, of which the UH-60 Black Hawk has been confirmed for permanent display.

-On December 2, 2019, a life-size bronze statue of Sully, the President's service dog during his final six months, was unveiled at the site.
+On December 2, 2019, a life-size bronze statue of Sully, the president's service dog during his final six months, was unveiled at the site.